zacanger/zacanger.github.io/blog/src/meditation-log.md

 distorted through the thick lip of a mason jar, for example).

 A side note: I bought myself a zafu for Christmas, rather than sitting on the floor or my bed mat, and having my hips raised like this is definitely helping with pain and keeping a good posture.
 Highly recommended.

+Another side note: my visual perception of reality doesn't seem to be all that stable since I started this.
+I forget what night it was, but I was typing something up and saw my left hand and left side of my computer keyboard shift maybe six inches to the left and then back again, as quick as you could blink.
+And there's a low-frame-rate sort of thing going on when my eyes are closed, including while practicing.

 ## 2020-12-23